develop4ver/credit-card-processing/README.md

 ## Summary

 This solution hand‑codes the Luhn algorithm, implements a simple in‑memory persistence layer and exposes a minimal REST API.
 The integrated React UI uses `fetch` to communicate with the backend and reflects the provided wireframe.
-Feel free to extend the functionality (e.g. adding charge/credit operations, persisting to a database) as an exercise.